Let’s get started on this The Good Life Game Review.

 Pick up Everything

 You have 80 inventory slots which is a lot.
-As you run around you will see a small arrow into the ground telling you ‘something’ is there.
+As you run around you will see a small arrow in the ground telling you ‘something’ is there.
 Pick up everything.
 You will get various items that you will need to progress missions, bugs, seeds, food, and crafting ingredients.

 If you max out your inventory you can go to the shed by your house that has some extra storage spots.